gtiosclub/rails-site/app/assets/tutorials/calculator/part5.md

 You can connect Storyboard objects to code (both variables and functions) by using a control-drag across split-screened windows.

 ### Next Time
 We set up the protocol that will be handling the calculator's calculations.
+I highly recommend looking into the bonus section as that explains some really important notes about IBOutlets.

+If you want, you can read up on the IBOutlets <a href="#top" onclick="setCalculatorTutorial(50)"> bonus section,</a>
-When you're done go to the <a href="#top" onclick="setCalculatorTutorial(6)">next step, Part 6</a>
+Otherwise you can go to the <a href="#top" onclick="setCalculatorTutorial(6)">next step, Part 6</a>